Searching for Anomalies with Foundation Models: Results

-While the fit results in the region with subleading jet soft drop mass below 100 GeV are more consistent with data, the region where the soft drop mass is above 100 GeV seems to highlight even further the disagreement between the data and expected physics processes, favoring the presence of the HH-like signal and resulting in an observed significance of 3.92 compared to the background-only hypothesis.

 Next, we investigate whether the flavor composition of the selected jets has any distinguishing features.
-We extend the previous fit strategy by requiring that, in the region where the subleading jet has mass above 100 GeV, at least one of the jets is b-tagged using the \textsc{DeepCSV}~\cite{CMS:2017wtu} algorithm and satisfying the medium working point, defined by an expected b-tag efficiency of 0.1 for true b-quark initiated jets.
+We extend the previous fit strategy by requiring that, in the region where the subleading jet has mass above 90 GeV, at least one of the jets is b-tagged using the \textsc{DeepCSV}~\cite{CMS:2017wtu} algorithm and satisfying the medium working point, defined by an expected b-tag efficiency of 0.6 for true b-quark initiated jets and background rejection for light-quark initiated jet types of 0.01.
 The results of the fit with this additional selection are displayed in Fig.~\ref{fig:large_results_split_sr23}.

-The additional b-tagging requirement further improves the compatibility of the data with the HH signal and changes the observed significance from 3.92 to 4.11 using the Asymptotic calculation\footnote{While we have not looked in many places, we do note that we have now made a series of selections that would affect the global p-value.}.
+The additional b-tagging requirement further improves the compatibility of the data with the HH signal and changes the observed significance from 3.84 to 4.25 using the Asymptotic calculation\footnote{While we have not looked in many places, we do note that we have now made a series of selections that would affect the global p-value.}.